Blog

 Leaked in translation

-Translators need to think carefully about privacy Privacy in translation Do you know if your workplace lives up to the e-Privacy directive?
+Translators need to think carefully about privacy: “Our clients and partners need to know that their data is safe.”
+Privacy in translation Do you know if your workplace lives up to the e-Privacy directive?
 Or the GDPR?
-If your data ombudsman rang you and asked to see your privacy impact assessment, would you say “Sure, I’ll mail it right away”, or just “Errr…”.
-Data privacy is becoming an ever more pressing issue.
-It rarely (as … Read more
+If your data ombudsman rang you and asked to see your privacy impact assessment, would you say “Sure, I’ll mail it right away”, or just “Errr…”. … Read more

 Revision – what’s it for?

-No 19 in a series about translating from Serbian (and other languages) into English People sometimes ask me what revision means.
+Revision: No 19 in a series about translating from Serbian (and other languages) into English People sometimes ask me what revision means.
 “Editing a translation”, I say.
 We recommend revising translations of all important texts, especially ones for publication.
-But perhaps it’s not so easy for people outside the business to understand what this means.
-So here’s an example from real life.
-An example … Read more
+But perhaps it’s not so easy for people outside the business to understand why this is so important.
+So here’s an example from real … Read more

 The Capital Letter